huggingface/blog/opinion-classification-with-kili.md

 From the web interface:

-From the project list page, I created a multi-class text classification project.
+From the project list page, we create a multi-class text classification project.

 ![](assets/59_opinion-classification-with-kili/2.png)